-We begin by levelling the ground and start laying down a vapor barrier.
+We begin by leveling the ground and start laying down a vapor barrier.
 The vapor barrier is made out of 6 Mil Visqueen plastic PE film.The barrier keeps the moisture from under the ground to rise up to the surface of the floor.
-We then lay a mixture of sand and packing gravel before installing the two inch extruded insulating polystyrene foam on the floor and the perimeter.
+We then lay a mixture of sand and packing gravel before installing the two-inch extruded insulating polystyrene foam on the floor and the perimeter.

-Four circuits of 800 ft half inch Pex tubing is stapled down on two inches of polystyrene insulating foam using a pex stapler.
-The eight tube ends are routed upto to a box from where it is connected to a manifold which is mounted on to the wall.
+Four circuits of 800 ft half-inch Pex tubing is stapled down on two inches of polystyrene insulating foam using a pex stapler.
+The eight tube ends are routed up to to a box from where it is connected to a manifold which is mounted onto the wall.
 The pex tubing with the supply and return tube is connected to the manifold with the help of a compression fitting.

-To check if all the connections are OK or if there is any hole or leak in the tubing, connect the manifold to a 100 PSOI air pressure gauge to do a pressure test.
+To check if all the connections are OK or if there is any hole or leak in the tubing, connect the manifold to a 100 PSI air pressure gauge to do a pressure test.
 Five inches of concrete is then poured over the pex tubing circuits.
-Saw cuts of less than an inch are made into the concrete to allow for the shrinkage during the curing process.
+Saw cuts of less than an inch are made into the concrete to allow for shrinkage during the curing process.

-To insulate the pex tubing and to prevent water from entering into the floor, an expanding foam sealant is filled near the junction where the concrete meets the supply and return tubing near the manifold.
+To insulate the pex tubing and to prevent water from entering the floor, an expanding foam sealant is filled near the junction where the concrete meets the supply and return tubing near the manifold.

 The heating components of this system are mounted on a 4 X 4 square sheet of plywood.
 The heater has a rating of 7.2kW.
 The heater is flow activated which requires a circulating pump to pump water through it which then activates the heater based on the temperature setting.

 Two 120V fractional horsepower circulating pumps are used, one for running the water through the heater and the other circulates out through the pex loops.
 The pump has an inbuilt garden hose connector system used for draining.

-The hot water coming out of the output end of the heater passes through a pressure tank which removes the air bubble with an air release valve and prevents any water hammer to the system.
+The hot water coming out of the output end of the heater passes through a pressure tank which removes the air bubble with an air release valve and prevents any water hammer in the system.